4ndyZ/ipv6-overview.xyz/README.md

 ### Adding icons

 An icon helps to identify a website.
+But please have the copyright laws in mind.

 #### By using FontAwesome